Gold Medal Fellowship

 Its purpose is to motivate, stimulate, excite and inspire NWWS Signature members in good standing to create and submit award-winning paintings to NWWS exhibitions, promoting further development as artists and helping artists achieve higher status within the Northwest Watercolor Society.

-SEVEN MEMBERS HAVE ACHIEVED GOLD MEDAL FELLOWSHIP STATUS
+EIGHT MEMBERS HAVE ACHIEVED GOLD MEDAL FELLOWSHIP STATUS

 How to Achieve GMF

 This highly distinguished status is obtained using a point-based system.
 An NWWS member must first be a Signature member and then will begin accruing additional points for Gold Medal Fellowship.

 Requirements for Gold Medal Fellowship Status: